miguelznunez/Node.js-reCaptcha-checkbox-with-email-no-refresh/README.md

 Send an email with Node.js using Nodemailer and checkbox reCaptcha.
-Replace the keys in the keys.txt with your Nodemailer and Google reCaptcha credentials
+Create a .env file and add the keys fromt the keys.txt file.
+Of course replace the keys with your actual Nodemailer and Google reCaptcha credentials.